-- Evaluation Management group for administrative support and accountability: the evaluation co-managers, Regional Evaluation Specialist, Cox's Bazar Head of Sub-office, and Cox's Bazar Gender in Humanitarian Action Specialist.
-It will oversee the day-to-day management of the evaluation, and also provide logistics and other types of support. - Evaluation Reference Group for substantive technical support (max 10 persons): Donor, National Government, Civil Society, Humanitarian partners, UN partners (including ISCG). - Evaluation team: One international and one national consultant
+- Evaluation Management Group (EMG) for administrative support and accountability: the evaluation comanagers, Regional Evaluation Specialist, Cox's Bazar Head of Sub-office, and Cox's Bazar Gender in Humanitarian Action Specialist.
+It will oversee the day-to-day management of the evaluation and provide logistical and other types of support. - Evaluation Reference Group (ERG) for substantive technical support (max 10 persons): Donor, National Government, Civil Society, Humanitarian partners, UN partners (including ISCG). - Evaluation team: One international and one national consultant.

-IX.
+VIII.
 Ethical code of conduct